On October 12th in Vienna, Austria, one runner did something that many thought would not happen for decades… or even ever.

 - Taurine and beta-alanine will enhance performance by supporting the heart’s ability to pump blood to muscles and the muscles’ ability to handle acid buildup.

 - Caffeine staves off mental fatigue and reduces perceived effort.

-If going Sub 2 is possible (and we think it is), then you’re going to need all of these nutritional components in a portable and tasty drink!
+To run sub-2, you’re going to need all of these nutritional components in a portable and tasty drink!
 If your goals are less super-human, maybe qualify for the Boston Marathon or ride your first century on a bike, you still need to provide your body with the tools for optimum performance!